 CAST IRON, SPUN IRON & CARBON STEEL

-Cast iron pans—known more commonly as ‘skillets’ for their higher sides and shorter handles—requires more maintenance than nonstick.
+Cast iron pans—known more commonly as ‘skillets’ for their higher sides and shorter handles—require more maintenance than nonstick ones.
 That’s because their power lies in their seasoning, AKA a film of oil at the base of the pan that builds and becomes stronger over time, making it naturally nonstick.
-This seasoning means you cannot wash a cast-iron pan with soap and a sponge or put it in the dishwasher, as soap is too abrasive and will dissolve the seasoning.
+This seasoning means you cannot wash a cast iron pan with soap and a sponge or put it in the dishwasher, as soap is too abrasive and will dissolve the seasoning.
 It also means cast iron is not recommended for acidic foods, like tomatoes, citrus, or anything vinegar-y.

 The qualities and maintenance of cast iron are virtually the same for spun iron and carbon steel pans, except these are shaped more like traditional frying pans (as opposed to skillets): long handles, slightly lighter body, and thus quicker to heat up and more manoeuvrable.
 However, carbon steel pans do not come pre-seasoned.
 Not to worry: We’ve put together an easy-to-follow guide on how to pre-season them here.
 This page also includes info on how to properly clean and maintain the seasoning of cast iron, spun iron and carbon steel pans.

 If a cast iron pan is lined with enamel, like the ones we carry from Staub, then you can wash it with soap and water like any other pan.
 That’s why we consider it the 'best of the best'.

 Griddles, which are usually made from iron, are flatter, larger cast iron pans without tall sides—so you don’t want to cook saucy items that might spill over on them, but they are great for pancakes, flatbreads, or burger patties that you’re making in large batches.
 Ideal for entertaining or big Sunday breakfasts.